-Scotland is a net exporter of O&G, but despite significant domestic production, Scotland still imports O&G. Domestic demand is not directly linked to production and requires separate policy intervention.
+Key Findings Scotland is a net exporter of O&G, but despite significant domestic production, Scotland still imports O&G. Domestic demand is not directly linked to production and requires separate policy intervention

-Scotland's levels of O&G imports and exports are driven by a combination of different complex factors, including; price, demand, and what trading conditions deem the most profitable option.
+- Scotland's levels of O&G imports and exports are driven by a combination of different complex factors, including; price, demand, and global trading conditions.
 These conditions change daily due to the complicated nature of the global O&G market.
-The story for natural gas is slightly different, as some imports are due to the physical infrastructure of the UK gas grid and direct links with Norwegian fields.
-In 2019 Scotland exported 49% less crude oil, 24% less refined oil products, and 37% less natural gas to the rest of the world (ROW) than in 1999.
+The story for natural gas is slightly different, as some imports occur due to the physical infrastructure of the UK gas grid and direct links with Norwegian fields. - In 2019 Scotland exported 49% less crude oil, 24% less refined oil products, and 37% less natural gas to the rest of the world (ROW) than in 1999.
 Scotland's relationship with the ROW, and the rest of the UK (rUK), will continue to evolve as ScotNS production continues to decline.